If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 Former England defender Stuart Pearce who appeared in the 1990 World Cup and Euro 1996 believes the challenges of a North American World Cup may be too much for England next year.

-England World Cup betting odds
+Best betting sites for England World Cup odds

 The pre-tournament friendlies in 2026 will be something to keep an eye on.

-England's World Cup final path
+England’s route to the World Cup Final

 Editorial Team